dasic002/Carlos-Da-Silva-Folio/README.md

 ### Unfixed Bugs

-- __Nav Bar - turning fully black on expanding__
+- __Nav Bar - turning fully black on expanding__<br>
 The intended look was to have this floating hamburger icon that when clicked the menu expands with a black to clear gradient from the top.
 The checkbox input to toggle open the menu works, but does not seem to accept addressing the whole header section to create this effect.
 The current compromise created is to have a permanent black to clear gradient from the top that extends as high as the section is, i.e.: when collapsed it is only as high as necessary for the hamburger icon and has high as the list menu when it is expanded.

-- __Nav Bar - using section IDs on nav list__
+- __Nav Bar - using section IDs on nav list__<br>
 Using Section IDs for the navigation of the site means the menu does not toggle off on clicking them.
 Tried using the label element to wrap the anchors to trigger the checkbox that expands the nav menu:
-  - wrapping the visible text of the anchor with the label toggles the checkbox, but does not navigate to their section at the same time;
+  - wrapping the visible text of the anchor with the label toggles the checkbox, but does not navigate to their section at the same time.
   - wrapping the anchor with the label, navigates but does toggle the checkbox.

   Seems this requires some javascript to do this.
-Even the alternative of having the hamburger/bars icon replaved with a X icon when the menu is expanded seems to require javascript.
+Even the alternative of having the hamburger/bars icon replaced with a X icon when the menu is expanded seems to require javascript.

 ## Deployment